What is a method statement, and do I really need one?

 Most of us envisage a method statement as a text document or form that covers the following key elements:

-- Scope of Works: This is simply the method statement's descriptive title describing the task's basic outline.
+- Scope of Works: This is the descriptive title of the method statement, outlining the basic task

-- Start of works: This section lists what to do before beginning the task and may include reading a risk and COSHH assessment, wearing PPE, using signage, checking tools to be used, etc..…
+- Start of works: This section outlines the necessary preparations before commencing the task, including reading a risk assessment and COSHH assessment, wearing personal protective equipment (PPE), using signage, and checking the tools to be used, among other tasks.

-- Step-by-step process: This section provides safe working instructions and the correct order for carrying out the task.
+- Step-by-Step Process: This section provides safe working instructions and the correct sequence for completing the task.

 Yet, some of the best method statements contain no or very few words.
 Really!